Office of Foreign Assets Control: Specially Designated Nationals

 OFAC publishes a list of Specially Designated Nationals (SDNs), which lists people, organizations, and vessels with whom U.S. citizens and permanent residents are prohibited from doing business.
 This list differs from the list maintained pursuant to Section 314(a) of the Patriot Act.

-When an entity or individual is placed on the SDN list it can petition OFAC to reconsider.
-But OFAC is not required to remove an individual or entity from the SDN list.
-Two federal court cases have found the current Treasury/OFAC process to be constitutionally deficient.

 In August 2009, a federal court ruling in KindHearts v.
-Treasury found that Treasury's seizure of KindHearts assets without notice or means of appeal is a violation of the Fourth and Fifth Amendments.
+Treasury found that Treasury's seizure of KindHearts assets without notice or means of appeal was a violation of the Fourth and Fifth Amendments to the Constitution.

-On September 23, 2011, the Ninth Circuit Court of Appeals upheld a lower court's ruling that procedures used by Treasury to shut down the Oregon-based Al Haramain Islamic Foundation in 2004 was unconstitutional.
-The court said the Fifth Amendment's guarantee of due process required Treasury to give adequate notice of the reasons it puts a group on the terrorist list, as well as a meaningful opportunity to respond.
+On September 23, 2011, the Ninth Circuit Court of Appeals upheld a lower court's ruling that procedures used by the Treasury to shut down the Oregon-based Al Haramain Islamic Foundation in 2004 were unconstitutional.
+The court said the Fifth Amendment's guarantee of due process required the Treasury to give adequate notice of the reasons it puts a group on the terrorist list, as well as a meaningful opportunity to respond.
 In addition, the court ruled that freezing the group's assets amounts to a seizure under the Fourth Amendment, so that a court order is required.

 As of October 7, 2015, the SDN List had more than 15,200 entries from 155 countries.
 Of those, 178 entries were for aircraft and 575 entries were for ships ("vessels").
 The remaining 14,467 entries were for designated individuals and organizations.
 OFAC creates separate entries in the SDN list for each alias of a designee, so the number of entries does not reflect the number of designees.

 On September 21, 2021, a cryptocurrency exchange was included in the sanctions list for first time for helping launder illicit funds having source from ransomware attacks.
-The amounts laundered are more than $160 million between 2018 and 2021.
+The amounts laundered are more than $160 million, between 2018 and 2021.